You have a few weapon skills that summon phantasms:

 causes your phantasms to cause Bleeding on critical hits.

 reduces the recharge of your Sword skills by 20% and also provides you with a stacking buff that increases your Ferocity.
 You can attain a maximum of 10 stacks, with each stack providing + 15 Ferocity.
+You gain stacks by hitting with Sword skills.

 increases your damage with critical hits by 15%.
 This damage will be increased by a further 10% if you strike a foe below 50% health or a disabled foe.
 This trait does not increase your Critical Damage, instead it is a modifier for critical hits.